Lead Management

 | 1 | Create lead types to classify and manage potential visitors. |

-- Selects the most recent open lead or the lead with the highest score that belongs to the set of allowed lead types associated with the skill.
+- If the customer has more than one open lead, Engagement Cloud selects the most recent open lead or the lead with the highest score that matches the rule.

 More about leads

-- The visitor makes a conversion.
-A conversion depends on the type of lead and can be a purchase, a subscription, or another action that signifies a successful engagement.
+- The customer makes a conversion.
+A conversion depends on the type of lead and can be a purchase, a subscription, contract signed, or another configured business event.

 Related links